Freely-Given-org/ESFM/ESFMspec.md

 ```

 thus pointing three English words to one Greek word.
-There's absolutely no need (in fact, it's a big advantage not)
+There’s absolutely no need (in fact, it’s a big advantage not)
 to repeat all that parsing and other info from the Greek table
 (although also nothing to stop you combining info from the Greek table
 into additional columns in the English translation table
 if you really need that information more quickly in your app).
 And of course, discontinuities are easily handled --
-the middle Greek link would simply be pointing to a different Greek word.
+the middle Greek link would simply have the row number of a different Greek word.

 The unfoldingWord _occurrence_ field tells the USFM which particular
 Greek word in the verse is linked.
-Using row numbers links directly to the word so there's no need for that.
+Using row numbers links directly to the word so there’s no need for that.
 The _occurrences_ fields are presumably there to allow the underlying
 Greek text to change a little and for this to be detected.
-I'm not aware of when this has ever been used in practice???
+I’m not aware of when this has ever been used in practice???

 If you need to know what English words translate one Greek word,
 you would want to do a reverse pivot of that table